MEEDOO99/MEEDOO/Rules-Guidebook.md

 ### B8.
 Use of English
-In all of the main chat channels except the "#other-languages" text channel and the "Other Languages" voice channel, English should be the primary language used to communicate.
+In all of the main chat channels except the "#other-languages" text channel and the "Other Languages" voice channel, English should be spoken.

 Speaking other languages repeatedly in other channels besides the two listed above, is prohibited.